 - Adjustable-Rate: The rate changes during the life of the mortgage.

 - Balloon Mortgage: The balance of the money owed is all paid at once at the end of the mortgage term.
 Some lenders offer a 30/15 balloon where the interest rate is that of a 30-year mortgage, but the full amount must be repaid after 15 years.

-- Interest Only Mortgage: You pay only the interest for a limited time and then make up for it with higher principle payments when you start paying principle and interest.
+- Interest Only Mortgage: You pay only the interest for a limited time and then make up for it with higher principal payments when you start paying principal and interest.